ichwanse/RSABoy/README.md

 ```
 $ rsaboy.jar '{"command": "generate_key", "filename": "Batman"}'
 ```
-Above command will generate `Batmat.priv.pem` and `Batman.pub.pem` in Batman's device.
+Above command will generate `Batman.priv.pem` and `Batman.pub.pem` in Batman's device.

 ### Step 2
 In this step they have to share their public key